 Christy Wilkie provides therapy for children and adolescents, ages 5-25, who have complex behavioral health issues.
 She combines her extensive clinical expertise with a belief in kids, and has a unique ability to find and develop their strengths.
 She works hard to be an ideal therapist for her clients, doing what is best to fit their needs.

-Featuring Christy Wilkie, LCSW, Therapist, Dakota Family Services
+Featuring Christy Wilkie, LCSW, Dakota Family Services

 Host Tim Unsinn: